project-delphi/project-delphi.github.io/blog/mlops-teams-vs-tools/index.md

 .. type: text
 -->

 Yesterday, I spoke at PyData Montreal.
-It was a lot of fun to discuss MLOps - particularly the parellels to DevOps advancement.
+It was a lot of fun to discuss MLOps - particularly the parallels to DevOps advancement.

 I spoke to an individual about a contradiction in my talk.
 I discussed the friction in taking data products to production.